 - Certified medical reasons which must be documented by a medical physician on the Physician's Statement for Temporary Home or Hospital Education.
-The form is available in the office of Student Support Services or the house office. - An official Individual Education Plan (IEP). - A 504 Accommodation Plan - A Suspension/Expulsion when authorized in the Head of School's decision letter.
+The form is available in the office of Student Support Services or the house office. - An official Individual Education Program (IEP).
+A 504 Accommodation Plan - A Suspension/Expulsion when authorized in the Head of School's decision letter.

 If the tutoring is for medical or IEP reasons or for 504 Accommodation, the form must be sent to the student's assigned house office at Lowell High School, 50 Fr.
-Morrissette Blvd., Lowell, MA 01852 to the attention of the Assistant Principal.
+Morissette Blvd., Lowell, MA 01852 to the attention of the Assistant Principal.

-If the tutoring is for a Suspension/Expulsion, the parent/guardian/guardian/guardian must call the Chief Schools Office at 978-674-2163.
+If the tutoring is for a Suspension/Expulsion, the parent/guardian/guardian/guardian must call the Assistant Superintendent of Student Support Services at 978-674-4334.